altfatterz/learning-kafka/cp-ansible/README.md

-With Docker Desktop you need to set the following:
-Set the `"deprecatedCgroupv1": true` in the `~/Library/Group\ Containers/group.com.docker/settings.json`
+With Docker Desktop you need to set the following: (revert to use cgroupv1 instead of cgroupv2 to work with systemd) Set the `"deprecatedCgroupv1": true` in the `~/Library/Group\ Containers/group.com.docker/settings.json`

 ```bash